 The nice thing about going out looking for snakes in Thailand is that even if you don’t see any there’s always something else cool to see.
 This night was no different and between spotting snakes we were lucky enough to see this giant Saturnid Moth (Samia canningi)

 We also saw these two very different colour variations of the Common Evening Brown Butterfly (Melanitis leda)Glad you dropped by and checked out this latest post.
-If you see anything cool, let me know or send me a picture!
+If you see anything cool, let me know or send me a picture on Wild Thailand or if it’s a snake on Thailand Snakes and other Reptiles!
 I’m always excited to see what you guys have spotted and I can maybe help with I.D.